sb2nov/mac-setup/Java/sdkman.md

 # SDKMAN

-SDKMAN! is a tool for managing parallel versions of multiple Software Development Kits on most Unix based systems.
-It provides a convenient Command Line Interface (CLI) and API for installing, switching, removing and listing Candidates.
+SDKMAN! is a tool for managing parallel versions of multiple software development kits on most Unix-based systems.
+It provides a convenient command line interface (CLI) and API for installing, switching, removing and listing candidates.

 ## Installation